Skip to main content

 What you can do

-Not following Etsy's official best practices
+You're not following Etsy's official best practices

 If you don’t optimize your listings for Etsy’s algorithm, Etsy shoppers won’t be shown your products.